The Homological Brain: Parity Principle and Amortized Inference: Foundation: Parity Principle and Amortized Inference

 \subsection{The Parity Principle: Computation as Topological Closure}

-\paragraph{Closure induces Euler-Poincaré balance.} A chain complex encodes two complementary aspects of computation: the \emph{dot-cycle dichotomy} as an analogy to the zero-one dichotomy in digital logic.
+A chain complex encodes two complementary aspects of computation: the \emph{dot-cycle dichotomy}, analogous to the zero-one dichotomy in digital logic.
 Dots (0-chains) represent discrete informational states, whereas higher-dimensional cycles represent coherent transformations or flows among them.
 The organizing law that makes these components compatible is the topological closure condition $\partial^{2}=0$, ensuring that local transitions assemble into globally valid computations without residual boundary.
 This is the fundamental constraint that turns raw dynamics into a consistent inferential process.
-Applying $\partial^{2}=0$ to a finite chain complex yields the Euler–Poincaré identity, $\chi(\mathcal{K}) = \sum_{k=0}^{n} (-1)^k b_k = \sum_m (b_{2m} - b_{2m+1})=\Heven-\Hodd$, where $b_k$ is the $k$-th Betti number.
-This alternating sum expresses a deep \emph{parity law}: even-dimensional and odd-dimensional homology contribute with opposite sign and must balance to maintain global closure.
+Applying $\partial^{2}=0$ to a finite chain complex yields the Euler-Poincar\'{e} identity \citep{hatcher2005algebraic}, $\chi(\mathcal{K}) = \sum_{k=0}^{n} (-1)^k b_k = \sum_m (b_{2m} - b_{2m+1})$, where $b_k$ is the $k$-th Betti number.
+The alternating sign structure expresses a bookkeeping law: even-indexed and odd-indexed Betti numbers enter $\chi$ with opposite sign and must balance for global closure.